 The OraGrowtH210 Trial currently has sites enrolling in the United States, Australia, New Zealand, Poland, and Israel.
-We had initiated or had planned to initiate sites in Russia and Ukraine; however, due to the ongoing conflict between Ukraine and Russia and the resulting uncertainty in the region, we are unable to enroll patients in Ukraine and all of our clinical sites in Russia are suspended until further notice.
+We had initiated or had planned to initiate sites in Russia and Ukraine; however, due to the ongoing conflict between Ukraine and Russia and the resulting uncertainty in the region, we are unable to enroll patients in Russia or Ukraine and all of our clinical sites in Russia are closed.
+The sites in Ukraine are closed to enrollment and are in the process of being closed.
 No patients had been randomized to treatment in the clinical trial at any of our nine sites in Ukraine and Russia.
 Given the encouraging screening and enrollment trajectory at our other clinical sites, we continue to anticipate the 6-month primary outcome data on all 80 subjects in the second half of 2023.
-The ongoing Ukraine-Russia conflict may, however, adversely impact our business in the future, and it remains too early to evaluate all the potential effects of this crisis.
+In the event the Ukraine-Russia conflict were to affect other countries in the region, this could adversely impact our business in the future, and it remains too early to evaluate all the potential effects of this conflict.

 A second concurrent trial of LUM-201 in PGHD exploring the effects of the novel mechanism of action of LUM-201 in amplifying the pulsatile secretion of growth hormone (the "OraGrowtH212 Trial") was initiated in the second quarter of 2021.
 The OraGrowtH212 Trial in PGHD will run in parallel with the OraGrowtH210 Trial.
 The OraGrowtH212 Trial is a single site, open-label trial evaluating the pharmacokinetic and pharmacodynamic ("PK/PD") effects of LUM-201 in up to 24 PGHD subjects at two different dose levels, 1.6 and 3.2 mg/kg/day.
-The objective of OraGrowtH212 is to confirm prior clinical data illustrating the increased pulsatile release of endogenous growth hormone unique to LUM-201 and its potential for this mechanism of action to contribute to efficacy in PGHD.
+The objective of the OraGrowtH212 Trial is to confirm prior clinical data illustrating the increased pulsatile release of endogenous growth hormone unique to LUM-201 and its potential for this mechanism of action to contribute to efficacy in PGHD.
 Our OraGrowtH212 Trial is being conducted at a single specialized pediatric center with the capacity to conduct the more frequent sample acquisition and monitoring required for this type of clinical trial.
-Data from the OraGrowtH212 Trial is six months of PK/PD and height velocity data in up to 24 subjects.
-Subjects will be dosed for a total of 12 months, with a plan to extend the duration of the trial to 23 months total.
+Data from the OraGrowtH212 Trial may be supportive in future regulatory filings; however, this trial is not required for regulatory approval of LUM-201.
+The primary endpoint for this trial is six months of PK/PD and height velocity data in up to 24 subjects and is anticipated in the second half of 2023.

 In response to the FDA's request in a letter dated July 16, 2021, we announced in July 2021 that the FDA had restricted treatment with LUM-201 to no more than 12 months.
-At this time, we extended the treatment period from six months to 12 months to gather additional efficacy data for LUM-201 in PGHD prior to starting our originally planned long-term extension trial (the "OraGrowtH211 trial").
-As announced on May 10, 2022, after review of preliminary safety and efficacy data from both the OraGrowtH210 and OraGrowtH212 Trials, the FDA has removed the partial hold and will now permit treatment with

-LUM-201 beyond 12 months.
-As a result, the OraGrowtH210 Trial will be extended to 24 months to allow subjects to continue LUM-201 therapy uninterrupted.
-Additionally, we plan to extend the OraGrowtH212 Trial for up to 24 months.
+At that time, we extended the treatment period from six months to 12 months for both our OraGrowtH210 and OraGrowtH212 Trials to gather additional efficacy data for LUM-201 in PGHD prior to starting our originally planned long-term extension trial (the "OraGrowtH211 trial").
+As announced on May 10, 2022, after review of preliminary safety and efficacy data from both the OraGrowtH210 and OraGrowtH212 Trials, the FDA has removed the partial hold and will now permit treatment with LUM-201 beyond 12 months.
+As a result, the OraGrowtH210 Trial has been extended to 24 months to allow subjects to continue LUM-201 therapy uninterrupted.
+Additionally, during the second quarter of 2022, the protocol for the OraGrowtH212 Trial was amended to allow treatment until subjects reach a bone age of 14 for females and 16 for males, reflecting near-adult height.